Unique Device Identification (UDI)

 Now the Specifics

 Implementing the strategic plan for your organization requires coordination of UDI-related activities from all impacted areas identified in your plan.
 In addition to having an overall UDI leader, each area should have a designated person responsible for ensuring the tasks assigned to their area are completed.
-The major steps of each plan should include:
+The significant steps of each plan should include:

 1. Acquire missing data attributes and create a data management process